gitmft/mft2hcm/README.md

 ### Command Line

-node mft2hcm.js file=Establishment.zip [config=mft2hcm.json]
+node mft2hcm.js file=[FILE SPEC] [config=mft2hcm.json | searchfile=[SEARCH SPEC} | passwords='PASS1 PASS2' dir=[FILE LOCATION]

 ### Config Files
 The config file is the same format as what is used in mft-upload and makes use of the "cfgarr" config array to make multiple SOAP calls as shown below.
 It embeds and reuses the request type endpoint and authentication used by the [HTTP Request package](https://github.com/request/request).

-This is an example of the mft2hcm.json config file that uses the cfgarr property to chain to the next file and config file.
+The following 2 files are used together to implement the "Load and Notify" HCM Import use case.
+The first is an example of the mft2hcm.json config file that uses the cfgarr property to chain to the next config file that notifies the HCM server..
 ```
+MFT2HCM.json
 {
   "type": "UCM",
-  "template":    "UCM-PAYLOAD",
+  "template":    "UCM-PAYLOAD-PUT",
   "cfgarr": [
         { "config": "hcm.json", "file": "HCM-PAYLOAD"}
   ],